-For all students, evaluations of progress are carried out each Spring/Summer by the Guidance or Dissertation Committee.
+For all students, evaluations of progress are carried out each Spring/Summer by the faculty supervisor.
 Ideally, the Guidance or Dissertation Committee meets with the student and assesses progress over the past year.
-A written progress report is prepared by the faculty supervisor in consultation with the student and Guidance Committee.
-It is then submitted to the Graduate Advisor for Enrolled Students.
+A written progress report is prepared by the faculty supervisor in consultation with the student and submitted to the Graduate Advisor for Enrolled Students.
 All evaluations are reviewed by the Graduate Advisor, who is responsible for making specific recommendations to the Graduate Division concerning the student's progress.
 The Graduate Advisor may also approve exceptions to the normal time schedule occasioned by unusual circumstances.
 Students are notified in writing of the results of the annual evaluation, and copies are forwarded through the Graduate Secretary to the Graduate Division.